johanv/mycivibuild/README.md

 * disable any local webserver on port 80
 * run `sudo docker-compose up`
-* run `sudo docker-compose run -u civi buildkit amp config`
-    * use .my.cnf (mysql_mycnf) for mysql configuration
-    * use world writeable (4) for permissions (it is dev, it won't hurt)
-    * choose none for hosts_type and httpd_type.
 * run `sudo docker-compose run -u civi buildkit civibuild create dmaster --force`

-You can now access your civicrm instance at http://localhost
+You can now access your civicrm instance at http://localhost.
+The source files are available under the 'build' directory.

 ## Drush